tldr-pages/tldr/pages/linux/abroot.md

 # abroot

-> ABRoot utility provides full immutability and atomicity by transacting between 2 root partition states (A⟺B).
+> Utility providing full immutability and atomicity by transacting between 2 root partition states (A⟺B).
-> It also allows on-demand transactions via a transactional shell.
+> Updates are performed using OCI images, to ensure that the system is always in a consistent state.
 > More information: <https://github.com/Vanilla-OS/ABRoot>.

-- Output the current or future root partition state:
+- Add packages to the local image (Note: after executing this command, you need to apply these changes.):

+`sudo abroot pkg add {{package}}`

+- Remove packages from the local image (Note: after executing this command, you need to apply these changes.):

+`sudo abroot pkg remove {{package}}`

+- List packages in the local image:

-`sudo abroot get {{present|future}}`
+`sudo abroot pkg list`

-- Enter the transactional shell in the future root partition and switch root on the next boot:
+- Apply changes in the local image (Note: you need to reboot your system for these changes to be applied):

-`sudo abroot shell`
+`sudo abroot pkg apply`

-- Execute a specific command in the transactional shell in the future root partition and switch to it on the next boot:
+- Rollback your system to previous state:

-`sudo abroot exec "{{command}}"`
+`sudo abroot rollback`

-- Install specific packages in the host inside the transactional shell in the future root partition and switch to it on the next boot:
+- Edit/View kernel parameters:

-`sudo abroot exec apt install {{package1 package2 ...}}`
+`sudo abroot kargs {{edit|show}}`

-- Update the boot partition (for advanced users only):
+- Display status:

-`sudo abroot _update-boot`
+`sudo abroot status`

 - Display help:

 `abroot --help`

-- Display version:

-`abroot --version`